rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 (   active, match_beginning_vert, "1.21.0", Some(44101), None),
 ```

-The current version is not actually important – the important
+When added, the current version should be the one for the current nightly.
-version is when you are stabilizing a feature.
+Once the feature is moved to `accepted.rs`, the version is changed to that nightly version.

 4. Prevent usage of the new feature unless the feature gate is set.
    You can check it in most places in the compiler using the